HOW TO: Turn Bar Soap into Liquid Soap21

 All you need is 8 oz bar soap, some glycerin, and water – super easy!
 You can use any bar soap, as long as it’s 8 oz (which may be 1 or 2 bars, so check the label!).
 We were actually in a bind and needed body wash right away.
 So instead of going to the store, I found a couple of Dove soap bars lying around and just used those.
 (I have no idea where the bars came from LOL, but I figured I’d use them to test out this recipe).
 Next time, I’ll try it with some Dr. Bronner’s castile soap bars!
 I may even try adding some essential oils for added fragrance and aromatherapy

 The glycerin is very easy to find at your drug store.
-It should be near the band-aids, alcohol, peroxide, etc.
+It should be near the band-aids, alcohol, peroxide, etc. EDIT: The glycerin is mostly for moisturizing purposes and can be omitted if you want.
+I’ve made the soap without it and it was totally fine.

 What You Need: